cau-se/theodolite/docs/running-benchmarks.md

 For example, we ship Theodolite with a set of [benchmarks for event-driven microservices](theodolite-benchmarks).
 Alternatively, you can also [create your own benchmarks](creating-a-benchmark).

-Suppose your Benchmark is defined in `example-benchmark.yaml` and all resources required by this benchmark are bundled in `example-configmap.yaml`.
+Suppose your benchmark is defined in `example-benchmark.yaml` and all resources required by this benchmark are bundled in `example-configmap.yaml`.
 You can deploy both to Kubernetes by running:

 ```sh